12 Trading Psychology Lessons From “Art of War”

 The soldier who underestimates his opponent risks being taken advantage of, and the soldier who overestimates his opponent puts himself in a state of lacking confidence.

-Likewise, the trader who overestimates his abilities risks blowing up, while the trader who underestimates his abilities will lack assertiveness and focus.
+Likewise, the trader who overestimates their abilities risks blowing up, while the trader who underestimates their abilities will lack assertiveness and focus.

 You need a balance between method and confidence.
 If your methods don’t work, then any degree of confidence is futile.
 If your methods work well, yet you are overconfident in them, then you will experience unsatisfying results which will lead to poor decisions.
 And if you are under-confident in your trading methods, then you will lack the discipline to execute properly which will also lead to poor decisions.